 Naples and its islands

-Herculaneum
+Discover Herculaneum

-The Amalfi Coast
+Enjoy the Amalfi Coast

 For our part, we haven’t explored it yet, which is why we’re bound to return to Naples one day.
 In order to reach the famous Amalfi Coast, you must take the “Circumvesuviana” train to Sorrento (30 minutes) and then take a SITA bus to one of the towns along the coast.

-Pompeii is one of the most surprising places we’ve ever visited.
+Pompeii is one of the most surprising places we’ve ever explored.
 Even though we were exhausted from the day, we are grateful to have been able to walk the grounds of this city and to have learned so much about ancient history.

 We thank you for reading all the way through, we hope we have answered all your questions.
 Do not hesitate to leave us a note below to tell us if you are planning this trip, or to ask any questions you may have, we will answer you with great pleasure!
 If you liked this article, feel free to drop 5 stars below.